 Welcome to St Mary's Church, Kirkgate,Thirsk,North Yorkshire.
 YO7 1PR

 Looking along the nave, towards the chancel

 |St. Mary’s is an Anglican Church situated at the end of Kirkgate.This magnificent, medieval church built between 1430 and 1480 is often called the cathedral of North Yorkshire because of its outstanding Perpendicular Gothic architecture, size and prominence -and its 80 ft tower.
 It has served the people of Thirsk for over 500 years, seen many changes, witnessed turbulent times, helped people in their troubles and encouraged them to look to God.|

-PARKING- there are free Disc zone 2 hour spaces near church, free parking on the roadside past the church, and 'pay & display' in local car parks.
-In the Market Place reasonable charges apply - 1st hour free, 2nd hour 50p.
+PARKING- Some free Disc zone 2 hour spaces near church, free roadside parking past the church,'pay & display' car parks.
+Market Place parking is 1st hour free-2nd hour 70p.